 #13 Getting into a Rut

-This way of eating should be viewed as a lifestyle change rather than a diet and eating the same things over and over can help you achieve your weight loss goals, but not necessarily “maintain” them unless you add variety to your diet.
+Slow carb should be viewed as a lifestyle change rather than a diet.
+Eating the same things over and over can help you achieve your weight loss goals initially, but you may not be able to sustain the weight loss over time unless you add variety to your diet.

 A varied diet is also better nutritionally.
-Basically, what helps here the most is learn to cook.
+Basically, what helps here the most is learning to cook.
 Most dishes can be modified to decrease carbs.

 #14 Problem Ingredients in “Low-Carb” Packaged Foods